 I miss cooking at 11 pm so that there would be food to eat in the three and half minutes when someone was home to shovel something in.
 I even miss racing to Costco to get Gatorade and the much-debated team snack that needed to be nut-free and somewhat healthy, the cake for Senior Day, or the fixings for the ice cream sundae party I hosted for my students.

-I miss sitting down at the kitchen table on Thursday to write a minute-by-minute schedule for the week.
+I miss sitting down at the kitchen table on Thursday to write a minute-by-minute schedule for the weekend.
 On Friday night, my husband and I would convene to go over the schedule and then, Mission Impossible style, I would hand him is documents.

 I miss getting up early on Saturday morning to have my husband ask me to repeat what he had to do just one more time because apparently Friday night was too long ago.
 Never was someone so good at looking like he was listening but taking in nothing.